awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

 # Automatically Update SSM Agent \(CLI\)<a name="sysman-state-cli"></a>

 The following procedure walks you through the process of creating a State Manager association using the AWS Command Line Interface \(AWS CLI\)\.
 The association automatically updates the SSM Agent according to a schedule that you specify\.
-For more information about the SSM Agent, see [Installing and Configuring SSM Agent](ssm-agent.md)\.
+For more information about the SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.

 To view details about the different versions of SSM Agent, see the [release notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md)\.